 Some of the most common reasons for revision knee surgery are

-Common symptoms of a failed knee implant are pain, inability to bend the knee, knee instability, and stiffness or swelling in the knee.
+Symptoms: Common symptoms of a failed knee implant are pain, inability to bend the knee, knee instability, and stiffness or swelling in the knee.

 Sometimes, in addition to X-rays, bone scans, Magnetic Resonance Imaging (MRI) or CT scans may be used to quantify changes in the position of the implant components and thus to find the cause for failure to help plan for the surgery.